 Marvel vs Capcom / Injustice (PS3/Xbox/WiiU): These fighting games cover Marvel and DC Comics franchises, respectively.
 Both games have “Ultimate” editions that include extra characters and costumes.

 NBA/Madden: Teens, especially boys, will refer to “2K” and “Madden” like they’re a way of life.

 Naruto Ninja Storm - A fighting game featuring the ever-expanding roster and storyline from the Naruto series.

 - Super Smash Bros.: A ridiculously popular tournament game with extremely broad appeal.
-A new version will be released for the Nintendo WiiU soon, but there are currently versions available for the older Wii (Super Smash Bros.
+The newest version is for both the Nintendo WiiU and 3DS, but there are currently versions available for the older Wii (Super Smash Bros.
 Brawl) and the Nintendo Gamecube (Super Smash Bros.
 Melee, which many prefer).

 - The Cover Project - Encourage patrons to design their own new cover art to their favorite games.
 They can also upload it to the Cover Project website and share it!

 - Encourage patrons to catalog their game collection using the Backloggery site

 - Tournaments need brackets, and they can be a pain to make.
 There is a Tournament Bracket Generator available for free online.